stillunfolding/capastrophic/README.md

 - Add logical-channel awareness to `scp.py`
 - Add a tiny script for printing general CAP/JSON info, including package AID and classes AIDs
 - Add more logs, and load log-level from settings.
-- Add interactive mode for APDU command communication to `ccm.py`
 - Add component exclusion support for `ccm.py load`.